-If any Party is, on the advice of counsel, required (orally or in writing) by applicable law, statute, rule, regulation or legal process (including any subpoena or other similar process relating to any legal proceeding, investigation, hearing or otherwise), and including as required by any applicable stock exchange, to disclose any Discussion Information or any Confidential Information, such Party will, (i) to the extent legally permissible, provide the other Parties with prompt written notice of such requirement so that such other Parties may seek, at their sole expense, a protective order or other appropriate remedy and/or waive compliance with this letter agreement and (ii) reasonably cooperate with the other Parties to seek an appropriate protective order and/or minimize the required disclosure.
+If any Party is, on the advice of counsel, required (orally or in writing) by applicable law, statute, rule, regulation or legal process (including any subpoena or other similar process relating to any legal proceeding, investigation, hearing or otherwise), and including as required by any applicable stock exchange, to disclose any Discussion Information or any Confidential Information, such Party will, (i) to the extent legally permissible and solely with respect to any such required disclosure other than routine regulatory examinations not directed at the Discloser or its Confidential Information, provide the other Parties with prompt written notice of such requirement so that such other Parties may seek, at their sole expense, a protective order or other appropriate remedy and/or waive compliance with this letter agreement and (ii) reasonably cooperate with the other Parties to seek an appropriate protective order and/or minimize the required disclosure.
 In the event that such protective order or other remedy is not obtained and disclosure is required by a Party, such Party will furnish, without liability hereunder, only such Discussion Information and/or Confidential Information as it is advised is legally required and will exercise its reasonable best efforts to obtain reasonable assurance that the existence and terms of the Discussion Information and the Confidential Information will be accorded confidential treatment.